Urban Innovation

 Urban innovation is what happens when you stop waiting for “someday I’ll have a yard” and start building a garden that fits your life right now.
 Balconies, patios, windows, and kitchen counters can become high-yield spaces when you master a few basics: strong light, smart watering, clean containers, and vertical planning.

-This hub collects practical foundations for growing up, indoors, and year-round—plus the science that makes these systems work.
+This page collects practical foundations for growing up, indoors, and year-round—plus the science that makes these systems work.

 How to Start Urban Gardening (A Simple, High-Yield Plan)